OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

     var shareSettings = _services.WorkContext.CurrentSite.As<ShareBarSettingsPart>();

 Where _services is the `IOrchardServices` object (eg. injected in the constructor).
+Please note that you have to include "using Orchard.ContentManagement;" on the class.
 Simple, isn't it?
 The full (simplified for readability) example from the ShareBarDriver from [Content Sharing](http://orchardsharing.codeplex.com/) module: